uhppoted/uhppoted-nodejs/README.md

 }
 ```

+_Notes:_
-_Note: the event field will contain only the index field (0) if the response does not contain an event.
+1. The event field will contain only the index field (0) if the response does not contain an event.
+2. The event timestamp field will be blank if the event timestamp in the response is a _zero value_.

 #### `getCards`